 Weight: 28 kg

-Our contributor Girard, the proprietor of the DXFM website, likes the Denon TU-1500RD and Onkyo T-9090II for DXing but says, "I think the worst of the 'big name' tuners I tested here was the Carver TX-11.
+Our contributor Girard likes the Denon TU-1500RD and Onkyo T-9090II for DXing but says, "I think the worst of the 'big name' tuners I tested here was the Carver TX-11.
 It has great specs when connected to a communications analyzer, but it sure went to H*** when exposed to the signal levels I have at this location."
 DXer Bill N. says, "The TX-11 was a great DX tuner for its time except that it had a really funky echo when making stereo signals sound static-free.
 The tuner itself was very sensitive and OK for overload (not great) and so-so for selectivity unless you replaced most of the filters.
 Problem was that replacing the filters made the S-meter useless (it always showed full scale or close to it).
 Also, it had a ton of front-panel presets.
 I sold mine when I moved under the transmitters in Hartford as it just couldn't handle the overload."
 Our contributor Richie points out that the U.S. version he owns has larger, easier-to-see LED lamps than his Japanese model, and the U.S. version's sensitivity is better.
 The TX-11 usually sells for anywhere from $50-125 on eBay, but even lower is not uncommon (the all-time low is $28 in 9/09).
-The recent high was an inexplicable $229 in 2/06, so apparently not everyone has read this review.
-Someone paid $256 for a mint one in 10/03, and one poor guy paid $375 for one in 4/02 that had a sticker on the box that said: "Latest Circuit Refinements.
+Someone who didn't read this review paid $256 for a mint one in 10/03, and one poor guy paid $375 for one in 4/02 that had a sticker on the box that said: "Latest Circuit Refinements.
 All Sonic Improvements."
 What does that say about the audio quality of an "unimproved" TX-11?

 Carver TX-11b (1989, $800,

-This successor to the TX-11a also featured AM stereo capability and supposedly even more sonic improvement, although we've never done a shootout between the two.
-See our contributor Noel's comment in the TX-11a review above.
+This successor to the TX-11a also featured AM stereo capability.
+The TX-11b is identical internally to the Carver PSB-11, according to our contributor Bill C., and this chart of the parts differences among the TX-11a, TX-11b and PSB-11 confirms that the front end and noise reduction board use the same parts.
 Here's our panelist Ray's report: "The TX-11b has been great fun to play with.
 Now, having spent some quality time with it, I cannot understand why the FMtuners group hasn't heard all that much about this thing - it's really sweet.
 Could it topple the FT-5500 MKII from the peak position in RFM's heart?
-Well, they sound about the same (and that's compared to the modded Hitachi), the Carver DXes a bit better and quiets a lot better, but the Hitachi does have that precious dBuV signal strength meter, so, left alone on that ol' desert island with only one tuner I'd have to choose... the TX-11b.
+Well, they sound about the same (and that's compared to the modded Hitachi), the Carver DXes a bit better and quiets a lot better, but the Hitachi does have that precious dBµV signal strength meter, so, left alone on that ol' desert island with only one tuner I'd have to choose... the TX-11b.
 Man that hurt!
 A brief report: